 Giza, Egypt

-It will be measured by a 0-10 NRS-like scale immediately after the procedure, where 0 = very easy insertion and 10 = most difficult insertion.
+Insertion difficulty rated by the clinician using a 0-10 scale, where 0 indicates very easy insertion and 10 indicates the most difficult insertion.

-Time frame: Immediately after completion of IUD insertion procedure
+Time frame: Immediately after completion or termination of the IUD insertion procedure.

 Patient satisfaction